Peroxiredoxin: Classification

-Family members are now recognized to fall into six classes or subgroups, designated as Prx1 (essentially synonymous with "typical 2-Cys"), Prx5, Prx6, PrxQ, Tpx and AhpE groups.
+Family members are now recognized to fall into six classes or subgroups by sequence/structure similarity, designated as AhpC/Prx1 (essentially synonymous with "typical 2-Cys"; alkyl hydroperoxide reductase C), Prx5, Prx6, PrxQ/BCP (bacterioferritin comigratory protein), Tpx (thiol peroxidase) and AhpE (alkyl hydroperoxide reductase E) groups.
 It is now recognized that the existence and location of CR across all 6 groups is heterogeneous.
 Thus, even though the "1-Cys Prx" designation was originally associated with the Prx6 group based on the lack of a CR in human PrxVI, and many Prx6 group members appear not to have a CR, there are "1-Cys" members in all of the subgroups.
 Moreover, the CR can be located in 5 (known) locations in the structure, yielding either an intersubunit or intrasubunit disulfide bond in the oxidized protein (depending on CR location).
 To assist with identification of new members and the subgroup to which they belong, a searchable database (the PeroxiRedoxin classification indEX) including Prx sequences identified from GenBank (January 2008 through October 2011) was generated by bioinformatics analysis and is publicly available.